akaChandu/add-google-map-with-flutter/README.md

 A new Flutter project.

 ## Design and Development
-In this we saw how google maps can be used in the flutter app.
+In this i learnt and implemented how google maps can be used in the flutter app.
 The location is coded in the json file which shows the google Headquarter as dummy location.

 ## Skills and Experience
 [![My Skills](https://skillicons.dev/icons?i=flutter)](https://flutter.dev)